ka9q/ka9q-radio/docs/ka9q-radio.md

 Configuring *ka9q-radio*
 ========================

 v0.0 (incomplete), May 2022
 Phil Karn, KA9Q
 ---------------

-A Linux system can run several copies of the ka9q-radio radio daemon, *radiod*, subject to resource limits (CPU and Ethernet capacity).
+A Linux system can run several copies of the ka9q-radio radio daemon *radiod* subject to resource limits (CPU and Ethernet capacity).

 Each *radiod* instance has a configuration file, e.g., */etc/radio/radiod@2m.conf*, where "2m" is the instance name.
 Each